Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #4 Basic Computer Skills Lab

-In this subject, you’ll learn basics about computer programs like Microsoft office.
-In this, you get full information about MS Word, Excel, Powerpoint, Access, Outlook, and more.
+In this subject, you’ll learn the basics of computer programs like Microsoft Office.
+In this, you get full information about MS Word, Excel, PowerPoint, Access, Outlook, and more.

 #5 English Communication